Virgin Logo

 Branson chose the name on the advice of an acquaintance, alluding to his young age and inexperience in the business.
 He began publishing a magazine at 15 and opened a record store at 19.
 His first office was a dorm room, and his phone was a street vending machine.
 The logo reflected the name in the form of two virgins.
 They were born of love, from the depths of the heart, to live forever.

-The idea for the composition was inspired by the heyday of the hippie movement, the values to which Richard adhered.
+The heyday of the hippie movement inspired the composition and the values to which Richard adhered.
 Hippies were into mysticism, vegetarianism, and meditation.
 They preached love and freedom.

 So the naked girl, the long hair, the close body contact, and the heart were quite in keeping with this style.
 Plus, a little bit of mysticism correlated with the psychedelic musical direction.
 On the records, the label was used in the surroundings of a fantasy world.
 Outlandish trees and a dragon guarding a hill on which maidens sit.